Lest I forget

 “If I forget you, Jerusalem, let my right hand forget its skill.”

-The danger of a long disorientation is almost never dramatic.
+The danger of your long disorientation is almost never dramatic.
 You do not usually lose your faith in a single defiant moment; you lose it the way the exiles were meant to lose theirs, by gradual assimilation, one unremarkable compromise at a time, until one day you look up and discover you have simply become Babylonian and cannot remember when it happened.
-The drift is gentle, which is why it is so dangerous.
-Nobody decides to forget Jerusalem; they merely stop saying her name, and the forgetting does the rest.
+The drift is gentle, which is exactly why it is so dangerous.
+Nobody decides to forget what they once held dear; they merely stop naming it, and the forgetting does the rest.
 This is why the markers matter so much in the wilderness, and why they are not legalism.
 The Sabbath, the remembered story, the vow renewed against the current, these are how a soul keeps from dissolving when everything around it pulls toward forgetting.
-They are not how you earn anything.
-They are how you stay yourself.
+They are not how you earn anything; they are how you stay yourself.
+Hold them fiercely.
+Remembering whose you are is, in the wilderness, survival.
 In the foreign land, the deliberate act of remembering whose you are is not a small piety.
-It is survival.